SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/faq.md

 If you are using the **Upstream OpenTelemetry collector** (instead of the **Sumo Logic OpenTelemetry collector**) and have a custom `config.yaml` file to collect data, then you might see this error.
 Sumo Logic expects specific tags on the data, which the Sumo Logic Distribution for OpenTelemetry Collector creates by default.

-## Ping checks
+## HTTP checks

-#### Does Sumo OpenTelemetry support ping checks?
+#### Does Sumo OpenTelemetry support HTTP checks?

-Yes, our OpenTelemetry collector supports ping checks so that you can monitor up/down status for public https URLs.
+Yes, our OpenTelemetry collector supports HTTP checks, allowing you to ping public HTTPs URLs and monitor up/down status.

 How it works - the OpenTelemetry receiver produces metrics that can be ingested and then monitored to track non-200 responses, latency, and other errors.
 <!--